 Cement is the binding element in both concrete and mortar.
-It is made most commonly of limestone, clay, shells, silica sand and other materials.
-These materials are crushed and then combined with other ingredients (including iron ore), and then heated to about 2,700 Fahrenheit.
-This material, called Clinker, is ground into a fine powder.
+It is made most commonly of limestone, clay, shells, and silica sand.
+These materials are crushed and then combined with other ingredients (including iron ore), and then heated to about 2,700 F. This material, called Clinker, is ground into a fine powder.

 You might see cement referred to as portland cement.
 This is because it was first made in the 1800s in England by a mason, Joseph Aspdin of Leeds, who likened the color to the stone from the quarries on the island of Portland off the coast of England.

 Today, portland cement remains the most common cement used.
 It is a type of "hydraulic" cement, which simply means that it will set and harden when combined with water.

 Concrete is commonly used across the world as a strong foundation and infrastructure for almost any type of building.
 Its unique characteristic is that it starts out as a simple, dry mixture, becomes a liquid, flexible material capable of forming into any mold or shape, and ends up as the hard-as-rock material we know as concrete.

 Concrete is composed of cement, sand, and gravel or other fine and coarse aggregate.
 The addition of water activates the cement, which is the element responsible for binding the mix together to form one solid object.

 You can purchase ready-made concrete mixes in bags that combine cement, sand, and gravel so that all you need to do is add water.